 - a) Practical session's grade.
 It has also two parts. - 1.
 The assessment of the Power Point presentation described in the previous section.
 This will give us a unique grade for all students in the group, in the range 0-10 points.
 That common grade will be multiplied by a coefficient in the 0-1 range from an anonymous assessment made by his/her fellow students.
-To obtain it, a survey will be provided to each student in a group in which he/she will have to give a grade in the 0-1 range to all its members, including hershelf/himself.
-If everybody has worked properly, that grade should be 1, but if there is someone who worked less, the grade will be lower than 1, or even 0.
+To obtain it, a survey will be provided to each student in a group in which he/she will have to give a grade in the 0-1 range to all its members, including herself / himself.
+If everybody has contributed equally to the work done, that grade should be 1 for all the members of the group, but if there is someone who worked less, his/her grade should be lower than 1 or even 0.
 The coefficient for each student will be the average of the grades awarded to him/her by all the members of the group.
-In addition, if a student does not show up in one or several practice sessions, his/her grade will be multiplied by the ratio of the attended ones to their total number.
-The total weight of this part in the final grade is 30% - 2.
-The grade of the individual test described above to check if the students know how to calculate errors.
+In addition, if a student does not show up in one or several practice sessions, her/his grade will be multiplied by the ratio of the attended ones to their total number.
+The total weight of this part in the final grade is 30% b) An individual exam to be performed at the end of the semester will evaluate the concepts taught in the background classes.
+The grade awarded for this exam will be in the range 0-10 and its weight in the final grade will be 60%.
+However, to pass the course, the grade awarded in this lest should be at least 3.5 out of 10, irrespectively of the grades of the other parts.

+2. The grade of the individual test described above to check if the students know how to calculate errors.
 This grade will be also in the range 0-10, and its weight in the final mark is 10%.